bf777/DeepCut2RealTime/README.md

 In our study, we alternated between baseline and training trials to evaluate the animal's ability to respond only when cued to do so
 (by an LED that illuminates during training trials only).

 We are still working on integrating the package more robustly with DeepLabCut - please proceed with caution.
+To view the original Python code used in our publication, take a look at the `original_code` folder.

 ## Dependencies
 In addition to installing [DeepLabCut](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md), you need